rust-lang/rfcs/text/0000-const-type-inference.md

   especially to newcomers or when explicit types are needed to understanding the purpose of the item.
   It is my belief that this is a choice better left for the developers as in the case of `let` bindings.
 - Semver compatibilty: The API surface of the type is implicit, changing the right-hand side in subtle ways can change the type in a way that can be hard to notice, for example between different integer types.
   However, not all `const` or `static` items are public, and in many cases the type is obvious enough that semver isn't a concern.
 Requiring explicit typing for this reason seems a bit heavy handed.

-Both of these drawback could be addressed using an allow-by-default clippy lint for `const` and `static` types.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- Impact of Not Doing This: Rust code remains more verbose than necessary, especially in complex scenarios, and macro authors face challenges with type specifications.
+## Impact of Not Doing This:

+Rust code remains more verbose than necessary, especially in complex scenarios, and macro authors face challenges with type specifications.

+## Alternatives

-- Alternative: Allowing the naming of function types as in [#3476](https://github.com/rust-lang/rfcs/pull/3476) may help resolve some of the cases where type inference is needed.
+Allowing the naming of function types as in [#3476](https://github.com/rust-lang/rfcs/pull/3476) may help resolve some of the cases where type inference is needed.

+`type_alias_impl_trait` may also partially address the problem.
+In particular, it helps with unnameable types and macro / code generator output, without the drawbacks of loss of clarity and semvar trouble.
+However, there might be cases where we do not want the type to be hidden behind an `impl Trait`.
+This also won't help with array lengths or types that do not implement a particular trait.

 # Prior art
 [prior-art]: #prior-art